 ArchitectsFiedler Marciano Architecture LLP

-From the architect.
+Text description provided by the architects.
 Sight and Sound

 Large storefront windows that create a dialogue between the studio and the urban environment open up the primary facade.
 Unlike most recording facilities, which are sealed acoustic boxes, passersby can peer into live recording sessions at SubCat Studios from the sidewalk.